Deja Foxx: 2025 special election

 On April 2, 2025, Foxx announced her candidacy for the special election in Arizona's 7th congressional district, vacant following the death of incumbent Raúl Grijalva.
 In an interview with Teen Vogue, she explained that she had been considering contesting the primary for the seat in 2026, but decided to run in the special election because her "lived experience differentiates me from people in the field" and because "we need young people with a real sense of urgency at this moment".
 She also explained her campaign as either "crashout or Congress".
 She participated in a televised debate with the other primary candidates on June 10, 2025.

 Foxx's campaign was described as an "uphill climb" by The Washington Post, who noted that her "digital footprint exceeds her presence on the ground".
 The majority of her funding was from small donors, under $200, with the average about $29.
 This earned her comparisons to the campaigns of progressive politicians such as Alexandria Ocasio-Cortez and Bernie Sanders (though both endorsed her opponent Adelita Grijalva, Raúl's daughter).
 Foxx said she saw Ocasio-Cortez and Jasmine Crockett as leaders who "best represent the values of the party".
 Foxx was endorsed by LPAC, ASPIRE PAC, and Leaders We Deserve PAC, the latter of which is led by David Hogg.
 She raised more than $600,000 overall with 74.5% coming from unitemized individual contributions totalling less than $200 but only 16% from within the state of Arizona according to an analysis from Arizona Public Media.

-On July 15, Foxx was defeated by the Grijalva in the primary election and underperformed compared to the polls (one of which had her at 35%) finishing 42 points behind, at second, with 22.4% of the vote.
+On July 15, Foxx was defeated by Grijalva in the primary election and underperformed compared to the polls (one of which had her at 35%) finishing 42 points behind, at second, with 22.4% of the vote.